The Ultimate Guide to the Best Neighborhoods in Lisbon

 On the other side of the train tracks, however, you’ll find that Alcântara is also a residential neighborhood.
 Here, on the quieter side of these neighborhoods, you’ll find spacious rooms and apartments that are perfect for younger professionals, couples, families, and the like.

-LX Factory, an old industrial site that has become one of the star attractions in the city is also found in Alcântara.
+LX Factory, an old industrial site that has become one of the star attractions in the city, is also found in Alcântara.
 Here artist’s studios, restaurants, traditional shops, performance spaces, and markets selling unique Portuguese wares provide a bit of respite from the rest of the city.

-In Alcântara, average property prices are €5,393 per m².
+In Alcântara, average property prices are €6,324 per m².

 Belém and Restelo

-This is the very last neighborhood within the municipality of Lisbon.
-It is one of the more historic neighborhoods of the city and is filled with many of the best museums and art galleries in the city, as well as monuments and a variety of green spaces.
 If you are looking to live a little bit out of the hustle and bustle of the city, then this is the perfect location.
-Families will also find this a nice area to live, because of the parks and space, plus having all the amenities close at hand, such as grocery stores and schools.
-An added bonus is that you will have splendid views of the Tagus River and the Ponte 25 de Abril bridge.
+Families will also find this a nice area to live in because of the parks and space, plus having all the amenities close at hand, such as grocery stores and schools.
+A bonus is that you will have splendid views of the Tagus River and the Ponte 25 de Abril bridge.

 What are the quiet neighborhoods in Lisbon?